Pullusb/Tesselate_texture_plane/README.md

 ![uv limits](https://github.com/Pullusb/images_repo/raw/master/tess_uv_masking.png)

-True Delaunay algo : Use another algorithm for delaunay triangulation (conforming delaunay instead of constrained delaunay Triangle module settings)
+True Delaunay algo : Use another algorithm for delaunay triangulation, conforming delaunay instead of constrained delaunay Triangle module settings.
-Not so different, this algorythm make sure voronoï cells are at center of each triangle (can force generation of super tiny tris to comply to this rule)
+Results isn't so different usually, this algorithm make sure voronoï cells are at center of each triangle (can force generation of super tiny tris by complying to this rule)
 <!-- discarded :  incremental algo : Use incremental algorithm instead of divide-and-conquer (Triangle module settings)   -->

 ## Credits

 The addon is heavily inspired by the [tesselate addon within the rigging scripts released by "les fée spéciales" studio](https://github.com/LesFeesSpeciales/blender-rigging-scripts).

-Here are the main upgrade:
+Here are the main differences:
-- works in 2.8
+- 2.8
-- use Opencv module instead of Scikit/Skyimage (still use Triangle for tesselation)
+- use Opencv module instead of Scikit+Skyimage (still use Triangle for tesselation)
 - better handling of holes when there are nested shapes (might still not be perfect though).
 - expose a lot of options for tweaking (This also makes it a lot less stable...).
 - Support (slighly) deformed UVs

 ## Installation of needed module